instadeepai/Mava/examples/README.md

 # Examples

-We include a non-exhaustive number of examples, showing common use-cases for Mava.
-We also have a [Quickstart notebook][quickstart] that can be used to quickly create and train your first Multi-Agent System.
+We include a non-exhaustive number of examples for both Jax-based systems and Tensorflow-based systems, showing common use-cases for Mava.
+We also have a [Tensorflow Quickstart notebook][tf_quickstart] and [Jax Quickstart notebook][tf_quickstart] that can be used to quickly create and train your first Multi-Agent System.

+# Tensorflow examples
+We have various examples using the Tensorflow-based implementation of Mava.
 ## Continuous control

 We include a number of systems running on continuous control tasks.